The Green Papers

 • 12 Pledged PLEOs

-7 February 2012: While we do not a breakdown of the Congressional District vote, we assume that President Obama is the only candidate to receive 15% in any CD.
+7 February 2012: The Secretary of State did not provide a breakdown of the vote by Congressional District.
+We assume that President Obama is the only candidate to receive 15% in any CD thus receiving all of the state's pledged delegates.

 Here's how we compute the delegate count: